ansible/awx/docs/docsite/rst/userguide/users.rst

 1. Click the **Add** button, which opens the Add Permissions Wizard.

 .. image:: ../common/images/users-add-permissions-form.png
-   :alt: Add Permissions Form
+   :alt: Add User Permissions Form, first step, Add resource type

 2. Click to select the object for which the user will have access and click **Next**.

 3. Click to select the resource to assign team roles and click **Next**.

 .. image:: ../common/images/users-permissions-IG-select.png
-   :alt: Users - Permissions IG Select
+   :alt: Add User Permissions Form, second step, Select items from list - instance group checked

 4. Click the checkbox beside the role to assign that role to your chosen type of resource.
 Different resources have different options available.

 .. image:: ../common/images/users-permissions-IG-roles.png
-   :alt: Users - Permissions IG Roles
+   :alt: Add User Permissions Form, final step, Select roles to apply - "Use" role checked

 5. Click **Save** when done, and the Add Permissions Wizard closes to display the updated profile for the user with the roles assigned for each selected resource.